KENDALL CALL

 The Mountain House

 Call it a biological directive or a spiritual urge, but for as long as I could remember I had wanted a baby.
 This yearning lived somewhere beyond rational thought, beyond societal pressure or family obligations.
 It was drawn into the blueprint of my identity.
-Before I met Randy, I had considered a sperm donor, and […]
+When I met Randy, Jeri advised me to ask him if […]

 Read More